miguel-hidalgo/GettingAndCleaningData/tidyDataSetCodeBook.md

-#tidyDataSet Code Book:
+#tidyAverageDataSetDT Code Book:

-The tidy-DataSet is made of 2160 observations and 6 columns (variables) as follows:
+The tidyAverageDataSetDT is made of 2160 observations and 6 columns (variables) as follows:

 1. Measurement Description: